NEFM-TUDresden/MCRpy/README.md

 ### Editable install
 Extensibility is a central advantage of MCRpy.
 If you want to define your own descriptors and use them for reconstruction, you need an editable install (note the dot at the end).
+This will also download the example images and microstructures.

 `git clone https://github.com/NEFM-TUDresden/MCRpy.git ; pip install -e . `